marco262/my_wiki/data/onednd/subclass/warrior-of-the-shadow.md

 ### 17th Level: Cloak of Shadows

-As a Bonus Action while entirely within Dim Light or Darkness, you can spend 3 Ki Points to shroud yourself with magical darkness for 1 minute, until you have the Incapacitated condition, or until you end your turn in Bright Light.
+As a Bonus Action while entirely within Dim Light or Darkness, you can spend 3 Ki Points to shroud yourself with magical darkness for 1 minute, until you have the [[glossary:Incapacitated]] condition, or until you end your turn in Bright Light.
 While shrouded in darkness, you gain the following benefits:

-**Invisibility.** You have the Invisible condition.
+**Invisibility.** You have the [[glossary:Invisible]] condition.
-**Partially Incorporeal.** You can move through creatures and objects as if they were difficult terrain, but you take 1d10 Force damage if you end your turn inside a creature or an object.
+**Partially Incorporeal.** You can move through creatures and objects as if they were [[glossary:Difficult Terrain]], but you take 1d10 Force damage if you end your turn inside a creature or an object.
 **Shadow Flurry.** You can use your Flurry of Blows without spending any Ki Points.

 ----